 For the first time at 8 years old, I was introduced to the internet.
 I recalled the birth of the little researcher in me: as I was curled up in excruciating gastric pain, I desperately searched up “How to heal gastric pain”, and eventually, “Why use antacids to cure gastric pain?”.
 I was enlightened with how the basicity of antacids will neutralize the acidity of stomach acid that the sting in my stomach had seem to vanish.
 The topic of self-health research stemmed from gastric pain to hormone regulation and stem cells.
 The science of health never fails to intrigue the curious soul in me.

 Self-study and junior high biology and chemistry classes were not sufficient; I starved for more knowledge, which is why I decided to pursue the higher level biology and chemistry courses of the IBDP.
 Despite being faced with challenges, those classes were a bliss.
 Asking questions beyond the syllabus, however related to the subject, and receiving answers was the best part of it.

 After some thought, I felt the need to share my knowledge with others also willing to break free from an unhealthy lifestyle, and wanted to do so through a platform.
 This is where my health science research club, Somnolence, emerged.
 Prior to the establishment, I identified a prevalent problem: the importance of sleep is not acknowledged enough by the people around me.
 Hence, my club started off with advocating sleep science through Instagram posts and webinars hosted.
-Although not much followed us, I was more than satisfied as two of our followers expressed their gratitude for the content we make, and how helpful and fascinating they are.
+Although not many followed us, I was more than satisfied as two of our followers expressed their gratitude for the content we make, and how helpful and fascinating they are.
 They reminded me of how I was back then as I started to appreciate health sciences and technology.
 This fueled me to expand the scope of content to the science of biohacking in health, where we share about shortcuts to improve health and eventually, wellbeing.
 Regardless, I still wish to reach a wider audience and be presented with more research opportunities in the future.

+Notes:

+I think structure wise it would be very helpful to focus on one story.
+I understand that you want to show how your interest for health science started with your gastric pain.
+However, it leaves little room for you to tell your main story on Somnolence.

+You can start your essay by briefly mentioning your physical condition and your general interest in health science within and outside of class.
+However, also give a background story on how you came to be concerned about sleep science so that the essay as a whole ties together.

+All the best!

 Previous comments